aergistal/il2/planes/spitfiremkixc.md

 - The engine is equipped with an automatic fuel mixture control which maintains optimal mixture.
 - Engine RPM has an automatic governor that controls the propeller pitch to maintain the required RPM.
 - The water and oil radiators shutters are operated automatically, but there is a special manual mode that forces radiator shutters to open completely.
-- To use the fuel gauge, press and hold the corresponding button (RShift+I by default).
 - The aircraft has a neutral static stability.
 The elevator effectiveness is high, so the aircraft should be controlled carefully, not giving too much flight stick input.
 - The aircraft becomes unstable with extended landing flaps.
 - The aircraft is equipped with elevator and rudder trimmers.